afoun7/JambalayaTextGame/README.md

 You will need all of these files.
 Set your current directory to this folder.

-Open jambalaya.py and at the end of the code, comment out the following lines of code:
+Open jambalaya.py and at the end of the code, make sure the following lines of code are there:

-#app = Beginning()
+app = Beginning()

-#app.mainloop()
+app.mainloop()

 You are now free to run the program!